hyosung11/Launch-School/Courses/journal.md

 14:15 Doing 'String and Text Processing' small problems again and seeming to understand them better today.

 19:41 Got kudos for my template study guide for the written from Jeff Lovell.
 Worked on more problems with Alex and Laurent and on my own.

+## 20211229 수요일

+06:01 Waiting for Alex to start study session.

+08:52 More and more practice needed.